gazebosim/gz-transport/docs/development/development.rst

 offered anymore.

 ``Discover()`` is used to learn about a given topic as soon as possible.
-It's important to remark the "as soon as possible" because discovery will eventually learn about all the topics but this might take some time (depending on configuration).
+It's important to remark about the "as soon as possible" because discovery will eventually learn about all the topics but this might take some time (depending on your configuration).
 If a client needs to know about a particular topic, ``Discover()`` will trigger a discovery request that will reduce the time needed to discover the information about a topic.